onlyuser/XLang/README.detail.md

     help provide ad hoc anonymous callbacks for the allocator, whose job is to perform clean-up originally intended for the destructor.

-9. Why coroutines ?

-    I needed a way to store the "progress" of a visitation, so it can be suspended temporarily and resumed later.
-A direct approach would be to keep a reference to the most recently visited child node in a static variable, but this assumes a linear visitation limited to ascending or descending traversals.
-Enter the coroutine, whose main purpose is to provide flow control for systems that involve pre-emption, even in a single-threaded programming model, exactly what I need for my visitor.

-    I use Simon Tatham's excellent implementation of coroutines.
-Please visit his site to learn more.

 References
 ----------